Chester Bailey Fernald: History

 Fernald was born in Boston, Massachusetts.
 He moved to London, living in Gower Street, W.C. sometime around 1915, to be with his son Van Dyke Fernald, who volunteered for the British army.
 The son died in the War.

+Career

+He ventured into the realm of literature and penned several works.
+His short stories were published in, inter alia and Harper's Magazine.

+In August 1918, her play The Cat and the Cherub, about a street in San Francisco Chinatown in 1905, was played at the Forest Theater in Carmel-by-the-Sea, California, a production of the Carmel Arts and Crafts Club.

+Death

-He died in Dover Harbour, believed drowned, after being knocked overboard by the boom of his boat, the auxiliary cutter Florence.
+Fernald died in Dover Harbour, South East England, believed drowned, after being knocked overboard by the boom of his boat, the auxiliary cutter Florence.
 His son, J. B. Fernald, had thrown out a rope to him, but to no avail.
 They had just returned from a voyage to France.